 What We Can Expect of the American Boy

 Harvey Cheyne, the son of one of the richest men in the world, is being taken to England for boarding school to cure him of his ways when he finds himself washed overboard.
-He is rescued by fishermen and has to learns to let go of his old ways to acclimate to life onboard a fishing schooner, working with working class men for his keep .
+He is rescued by fishermen and has to learn to let go of his old ways to acclimate to life aboard a fishing schooner, working with working class men for his keep .

 “Now it is a strange thing, but things that are good to have and days that are good to spend are soon told about, and not much to listen to; while things that are uncomfortable, palpitating, and even gruesome, may make a good tale, and take a deal of telling anyway.”

 — J.R.R.
 Tolkien

 “The truth is, the Establishment is on the side of the big battalions, because it created and armed them in the first place.

 It never seems to occur to the millions of readers of that garbage that maybe God, if there is one, has something to do with truth, justice, and compassion rather than sheer brute force, and that truth and justice might possibly be on the side of the little platoons.